masonk/seraphim/README.md

 ## Getting started

-src/tictactoe/mod.rs contains an implementation of a GameExpert and its unit tests show examples of self-play of TicTacToe using a very simple expert policy (giving every legal move the same weight).
+[Tic Tac Toe](src/tictactoe/mod.rs) contains an implementation of a GameExpert and its unit tests show examples of self-play of TicTacToe using a very simple expert policy (giving every legal move the same weight).
 Since TTT is a game with a small state space, the MCTS algorith alone is usually, but not always, able to find the best move from any position.